basho-labs/little_riak_book/en/02-concepts.md

 Vector clocks measure a sequence of events, just like a normal clock.
 But since we can't reasonably keep dozens, or hundreds, or thousands of servers in sync (without really exotic hardware, like geosynchronous atomic clocks), we instead keep track of how, and who, modifies an object.
 It's as easy as keeping a vector (or array) of which clients change an object in which order.
 That way we can tell if an object is being updated or if a write conflict has occurred.

-Let's use our `favorite` example again, but this time we have 3 people trying to come to a concensus on their favorite food: Aaron, Britney, and Carrie.
+Let's use our `favorite` example again, but this time we have 3 people trying to come to a consensus on their favorite food: Aaron, Britney, and Carrie.
 We'll track the value each has chosen, and the relevant vector clock, or vclock.

 When Aaron sets the `favorite` object to `pizza`, a hypothetical vector clock could contain his name, and the number of updates he's performed.